eas4dc/ear-job-visualization/README.md

 pip install .
 ```

-> You can change the destination path by export the variable
+> You can change the destination path by exporting the variable [`PYTHONUSERBASE`](https://docs.python.org/3/using/cmdline.html#envvar-PYTHONUSERBASE).
 > Tool's developers may want to use `pip install -e .` to install the package in editable mode, so there is no need to reinstall every time you want to test a new feature.

 Then, you can type `ear-job-visualizer` and you should see the following: